I am Lucifer DeMorte

 If you accept that it is technically possible to create a robot with free will, then you will have to say just what kind of mechanism would have to be installed in the robot's brain, or what it already has in its brain, in order to give it exactly the same kind of free will that human beings have, or appear to have.

-If you cannot think of a mechanism that a human being could have, (even if it couldn't be installed in a robot), that would give it free will, then take the time to explain what free will is, how it works, and how it is different from lacking free will as much as you can.
+If you cannot think of a mechanism that a human being could have, (even if it couldn't be installed in a robot), that would give it free will, then you should not assume that a robot cannot have whatever it is that gives humans free will. (changed 4/9/23.)

 Copyright © 2023 by Martin C. Young